 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession....
-Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.
-(Hebrews 4:14, 16)
+Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need. -Hebrews 4:14, 16

-To pray in the name of Christ means that we can come boldly because He has signed His name with ours in the petition that we make.
+To pray in the name of Christ means we can come boldly because He has signed His name with ours in the petition we make.
 In my first year of college, I did not have enough money to get through and wanted to borrow some.
-But I will be honest with you and say that I could not find anyone who wanted to lend me any.
+But I will be honest-I could not find anyone who wanted to lend me any.
 Finally, a wonderful friend of mine said he would cosign a note with me.
 He put his name on that note, I took it to the bank, and I had no difficulty at all.
 They did not even look at my name, but they saw his name, accepted it, and let me have the money.
-Now in simple language, God will not hear your prayers because of who you are, and He will not hear your prayers because of your merit.
+In simple language, God will not hear your prayers because of who you are, and He will not hear your prayers because of your merit.
 He hears your prayers and my prayers only when they are made in the name of Christ.
 If Christ's name is on the petition, God hears and answers.

-There is a second thing that is important as well: When we pray in the name of Christ, the prayer must be in the will of God.
+A second thing is important: When we pray in the name of Christ, the prayer must be in the will of God.
 That is, the person as well as the prayer must be in the will of God.
 Notice this carefully:

-If you love Me, keep My commandments.
-(John 14:15)
+If you love Me, keep My commandments. -John 14:15